aspose-cells/Aspose.Cells-Doc-md/net/developer-guide/worksheets/page-setup-features/setting-print-options/_index.md

 |PrintErrorsDash|Specifies to print errors as "--".|
 |PrintErrorsDisplayed|Specifies to print errors as displayed.|
 |PrintErrorsNA|Specifies to print errors as "#N/A".|

 {{< gist "aspose-com-gists" "24a8eac23c3325e20dababecf735a43b" "Examples-CSharp-Worksheets-PageSetupFeatures-OtherPrintOptions-1.cs" >}}

 ### **Set Page Order**

-The [PageSetup](https://apireference.aspose.com/net/cells/aspose.cells/pagesetup) class provides the [Order](https://apireference.aspose.com/net/cells/aspose.cells/pagesetup/properties/order) property that is used to order multiple pages of your worksheet to be printed.
+The [**PageSetup**](https://apireference.aspose.com/cells/net/aspose.cells/pagesetup) class provides the [**Order**](https://apireference.aspose.com/cells/net/aspose.cells/pagesetup/properties/order) property that is used to order multiple pages of your worksheet to be printed.
 There are two possibilities to order the pages as follows.

 - **Down then over:** prints all the pages down before printing any pages to the right.
 - **Over then down:** prints pages left to right before printing the pages below.

-Aspose.Cells provides an enumeration, [PrintOrderType](https://apireference.aspose.com/net/cells/aspose.cells/printordertype) that contains all pre-defined order types to be assigned to the [Go ](https://apireference.aspose.com/net/cells/aspose.cells/pagesetup/properties/order "https://apireference.aspose.com/net/cells/aspose.cells/pagesetup/properties/order")property.
+Aspose.Cells provides an enumeration, [**PrintOrderType**](https://apireference.aspose.com/cells/net/aspose.cells/printordertype) that contains all pre-defined order types.

-The pre-defined values of the [PrintOrderType](https://apireference.aspose.com/net/cells/aspose.cells/printordertype) enumeration are listed below.
+The pre-defined values of the [**PrintOrderType**](https://apireference.aspose.com/cells/net/aspose.cells/printordertype) enumeration are listed below.

 |**Print Order Types**|**Description**|
 | :- | :- |
 |DownThenOver|Represents printing order as down then over.|
 |OverThenDown|Represents printing order as over then down.|

 {{< gist "aspose-com-gists" "24a8eac23c3325e20dababecf735a43b" "Examples-CSharp-Worksheets-PageSetupFeatures-SetPageOrder-1.cs" >}}